vagnerecomp/digamovies-api/README.md

 ## Digamovies API

 This project will be the server-side of an aplication of movies library.
-If you want run, clone the repository and install the laravel dependences through of composer CLI.
+If you want run it, clone the repository and install the laravel dependences through of composer CLI.